 - Delaying new short-term programs to build long-term sustainability first.

-In any case, just like you would build a savings account for your personal household, you should make intentional plans for where you fund and maintain your cash reserves - such as out of your checking account, where they are FDIC insured, or with low risk growth.
+In any case, just like you would build a savings account for your personal household, you should make intentional plans for where you fund and maintain your cash reserves.

 Types of Nonprofit Reserve Funds

-Many small and medium size nonprofits might end up with just one reserve fund that includes both capital and operating reserves.
-However, we advocate for separate funds for increased tracking, budgeting, and transparency.
+Many small and medium-sized nonprofits might end up with just one reserve fund for all their activities.
+However, we advocate for separate funds for optimal tracking, budgeting, and transparency.
 You’ll distinguish these based on their amounts, timelines, and intended uses.

 Operating Reserves